-Moxham Mountain starts at a trailhead down near the end of Fourteenth Road in the Town of Minerva in Essex County.
+Moxham Mountain starts at a trailhead near the end of the paved section of Fourteenth Road in the Town of Minerva in Essex County.
 The trail is entirely located on public Forest Preserve, which is part of the Vanderwhacker Mountain Wild Forest.
 The trail is clearly defined and well-marked.
 Hikers should be prepared for a 2.5-mile hike to the summit with a gradual elevation gain of about 1,000 feet.
-The trail is well designed and brings hikers through different forest types and a large wetland.
+The trail is well designed and brings hikers through different forest types and near a large wetland.
 The trail winds over 11 rocky outcrops on its way to the summit that provide numerous scenic overlooks, allowing hikers views of neighboring mountains and forested valleys that grow bigger as the trail gains elevation.

 NOTE: The trailhead sign says 2.0 miles, but GPS tracking calculates that the trail is 2.5 to 2.65 miles to the summit, a hike of more than 5 miles roundtrip.